 – Yoko, Vogue December 1971

 There are also six imaginary FILM scripts and a 13-Days Do-It-Yourself Dance Festival.
 Recaps of 13 of Yoko’s performances, include Cut Piece in which she invited the audience to cut away pieces of her clothing.

 Grapefruit II was planned for 1966.
 It was to contain 150 new pieces including “touch poems”.
-A sequel to Grapefruit was not published until July 2013.
+However, a sequel to Grapefruit was not published until July 2013.
 It was another book of instructional poems (this time accompanied by of her drawings) called Acorn.
-While promoting Acorn in the summer of 2013,
+While promoting Acorn in the summer of 2013.

 “It’s a kind of reading material for the future, because you don’t have to read ten paragraphs.
 The book explains the universe in a few short lines.”

 “It’s nearly 50 years ago that my book of conceptual instructions Grapefruit was first published.
 In these pages I’m picking up where I left off.
 After each day of sharing the instructions you should feel free to question, discuss and/or report what your mind tells you.
 I’m just planting the seeds.
 Have fun.”

 —Yoko Ono, from the introduction to Acorn

 In 2015 to coincide with Yoko Ono – One Woman Show, New York’s Museum of Modern Art published an exact replica of the 1964 first edition of Grapefruit in a slipcase (550 copies.
 500 unsigned, unnumbered and 50 copies signed and numbered by the artist).